-- Study the feasibility and suitability of introducing submission and display specifications to deal with the internationalization of Registration Data; and - Engage participation from all ICANN Supporting Organizations and Advisory Committees as well as Country Code top level domain (ccTLD) operators, to ensure broad community input. - WG chaired by Edmon Chung (GNSO) and Jeremy Hitchcock (SSAC).
-International Representation in the IRD-WG: 17 participants, 5 staff support, 5 countries (China, Morocco, New Zealand, Russia, USA), 3 ccTLDs (.cn, .nz, .ru), 3 SOs/ACs (ALAC, GNSO, SSAC).
+- Study the feasibility and suitability of introducing submission and display specifications to deal with the internationalization of Registration Data; and - Engage participation from all ICANN Supporting Organizations and Advisory Committees as well as Country Code top level domain (ccTLD) operators, to ensure broad community input.

+The WG is chaired by Edmon Chung (GNSO) and Jeremy Hitchcock (SSAC).
+The international representation in the IRD-WG includes17 participants, 5 staff support, 5 countries (China, Morocco, New Zealand, Russia, USA), 3 ccTLDs (.cn, .nz, .ru)\ and 3 SOs/ACs (ALAC, GNSO, SSAC).